nim-lang/website/jekyll/_posts/2019-01-08-nim-in-2018-a-short-recap.md

 ## Nim in 2019

+If you're interested into seeing and hearing what has been done in 2018 directly from the core developers, take a look at [Nim Development Blog 2018](https://www.youtube.com/watch?v=xUsAKstP-AQ) on Youtube.

-The Nim team continues to work towards v1.0, which will mark the end of breaking changes to Nim.
+In 2019, the Nim team will continue to work towards v1.0, which will mark the end of breaking changes to Nim.
 We are focusing on the main areas shown in [Nim community survey 2018](https://nim-lang.org/blog/2018/10/27/community-survey-results-2018.html) as needed before Nim v1.0:
 * better documentation
 * better standard library